postor/express.io/README.md

 node app.js
 start http://localhost
 ```
-and you get a real time chat room
+and you get a basic chat room